mui/material-ui/packages/icon-builder/README.md

 # Material-UI-Icons

-This tool crawls the [material-design-icons](https://github.com/google/material-design-icons) repo and generates react svg icon components for each icon.
+This tool generates Material-UI SvgIcon components for a set of svg icons.

 ## Running the build
+The npm script builds the [material-design-icons](https://github.com/google/material-design-icons) that are included with Material-UI.

 ```sh
 npm install
 npm run build
 ```

 ## Generated folders
-The build script walks through all of the svg icons in the material-design-icons folder and generates the appropriate `.jsx` files in the `./jsx` folder.
-It'll also compile the `.jsx` files and create the cooresponding `.js` equivalent in the `./js` folder.
+The npm build script walks through all of the svg icons in the material-design-icons package and generates the appropriate `.js` files in the `svg-icons` folder.

 ## Advanced usage and Custom builds

 `node build.js --help` can be used to pull up options available for building.

 You can build your own SVG icons as well as collections like [game-icons](http://game-icons.net/) through environmental variables.

 * `--output-dir` - directory to output jsx components
 * `--svg-dir` - SVG directory